 Dr Tom Walker B.A.
-(Oxford), M.Phil (Dublin), D.Phil (Oxford)Ussher Assistant Professor in Irish Writing; Co-ordinator of M.Phil Programmes
+(Oxford), M.Phil (Dublin), D.Phil (Oxford)Associate Professor in Irish Writing; Co-ordinator of M.Phil Programmes

 Research and Teaching Interests

-I came to Trinity College in 2011.
+I came to Trinity in 2011.
 Previously I worked as a lecturer at the University of Oxford, where I also completed my doctorate.
-My research and teaching interests are mainly focused on late nineteenth and twentieth-century Irish writing (especially poetry).
-I also have broader research interests through this period in the relationship between literature and the other arts, the cultural and intellectual history of philosophical idealism, questions of allusion and collaboration, and the place of literature on the radio.
+My research and teaching interests are mainly focused on late nineteenth and twentieth-century Irish writing, especially poetry.
+I also have interests through this period in the relationship between literature and the other arts, the cultural history of philosophical idealism, questions of allusion and collaboration, and the place of literature in periodicals and on the radio.

-My book-length study Louis MacNeice and the Irish Poetry of his Time was published 2015 by Oxford University Press.
-This drew on extensive archival research on both sides of the Irish Sea and the Atlantic to illuminate MacNeice’s considerable contact with Irish literary networks and with contemporaneous Irish poetry.
+My book-length study Louis MacNeice and the Irish Poetry of his Time was published in 2015 by Oxford University Press.
+It drew on extensive archival research on both sides of the Irish Sea and the Atlantic to illuminate MacNeice’s considerable contact with Irish literary networks and with contemporaneous Irish poetry.
 It was awarded the 2015 Robert Rhodes Prize for Books on Literature by the American Conference for Irish Studies.
-Other recent and forthcoming publications include research on the work of John McGahern, the place of the literary within Northern Irish writing, the radio poetry of Richard Murphy, and Irish-British poetic relations at mid-century.
-I have also recently co-edited a special issue of the journal Modernist Cultures on ‘Collaborative Poetics’.
+Other past publications include research on the fiction of Flann O’Brien and John McGahern, the place of the literary within Northern Irish writing, the radio poetry of Richard Murphy, and Irish-British poetic relations at mid-century.
+I have also co-edited a special issue of the journal Modernist Cultures on modernism’s ‘Collaborative Poetics’.

-I teach on a wide range of undergraduate courses.
-In recent years, this has included offering specialist options on ‘Northern Irish Literature and the Troubles’, ‘Art Writing’, ‘W.B.
+I teach on a wide range of undergraduate modules.
+In recent years, this has included convening the Junior Fresh ‘Genres’ module, as well as offering specialist option modules on ‘Northern Irish Literature and the Troubles’, ‘Art Writing’, ‘W.B.
 Yeats’ and ‘Irish Poetry after Yeats’.
-I contribute various seminars to the MPhil in Irish Writing.
-I also supervise several PhD students and am always interested to hear from potential research students.
+At postgraduate level, I contribute to various modules on the MPhil in Irish Writing and supervise several PhD students.
+I have also mentored several postdoctoral fellows as part of various Irish Research Council and Leverhulme Trust schemes.
+I am always interested to hear from potential doctoral students and early careers researchers.

 Dr Tom Walker